 "The rule of law means many things to many people, but its common thread is, first, that everyone must know, or be able to find out, the rules and laws by which their lives are regulated; and secondly, that everyone is entitled to challenge, whether by internal review mechanisms, by appeal or by judicial review, the lawfulness of their treatment."

-In 2019, we published two reports looking at access to justice, digitalisation and universal credit (UC):
+Since 2019, we have published three reports looking at access to justice, digitalisation and universal credit (UC):

-For more information about the project please contact Sophie Howes, Senior Policy and Research Officer at CPAG email@example.com.
+For more information about the project please contact Sophie Howes, head of policy at CPAG [email protected].

 The Legal Education Foundation is delighted to be supporting this project.